Data Security

 DDI Associate Policies

-DDI employs rigorous processes and controls over access and permissions for all infrastructure components, networks, firewalls, servers, databases, etc. This is strictly controlled within the Global Technology Group who has final authority on all administrative user access, system monitoring/notifications, as well as OS, security, and application updates.
-Regular mock scams are also conducted to help DDI associates to be more aware and to respond to such attacks appropriately.
+DDI employs rigorous processes and controls over access and permissions for all infrastructure components, networks, firewalls, servers, databases, etc. This is strictly controlled within the Global Technology Group who has the final authority on all administrative user access, and system monitoring/notifications, as well as OS, security, and application updates.

 Screen Locking